 4 tablespoonsful rosewater

-These Old World cakes make perfect treats on their own.
-I don't know about you, but I can enjoy eating a slice of homemade cake at any time.
+And, these Old World cakes make perfect treats to enjoy anytime.
+I don't know about you, but I don't need a special occasion to enjoy eating a slice of homemade cake.
 Homemade always tastes better than store-bought!